MCLB Barstow awarded for safety

 |0

-This work, MCLB Barstow awarded for safety [Image 2 of 2], by SGT Jack Adamyk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MCLB Barstow awarded for safety, by Keith Hayes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT